 Packing for an Alaska land tour is different from packing for an Alaska cruise.
-Your daily schedule will be more intense, the terrain you visit will probably be more varied and you will travel to many different types of places during your trip.
+Your daily schedule will be more intense, the terrain you visit will probably be more varied and you will travel to many different places during your trip.
 Even so, you will need fewer changes of clothing because you will not have to dress up for dinner (or anything else) during your Alaska land tour.

 Pack for Maximum Comfort